Need to see if your shared folder is taking up space on your dropbox 👨💻? Find out how to check here.

 Let me know if there's any workaround for this, or if we have to keep them local only.

-- Jay12 days ago
+- Jay7 months ago

 Dropbox Community Moderator

-HI Danudod, yes, my colleague was referring to other programs on the computer that might try to access those files, or the folders they're within, which would then make the files local again.
+Hi Danudod, yes, my colleague was referring to other programs on the computer that might try to access those files, or the folders they're within, which would then make the files local again.

 Some security software can do this too if attempting to scan files for viruses.